uzbit/wootrex-bio-tutorial/README.md

 #### Minimize Complexity

 If you have sequences that contain difficult to synthesize regions, such as repeats, hairpins, extremely high and extremely low GC regions, you can use this design type to help minimize synthesis issues.
 By default complexity minimized designs are done using gapped designs.
 There are two “Minimize Complexity” specific parameters that allow the user additional control over this design type: “Min Z-Score Cutoff”, “Optimize Overlap TMs”, “Temperature (C)”, and "Custom Cuts File".
-* The z-score cut-off is used to determine when an oligo pairing free energy is decidedly an outlier, with lower (more negative) values filtering out more pairs.
+* Min Z-Score Cutoff - used to determine when an oligo pairing free energy is decidedly an outlier, with lower (more negative) values filtering out more pairs.
-* Oligo overlaps can be TM optimized so that they have near identical melting temperatures.
+* Optimize Overlap TMs - oligo overlaps can be TM optimized so that they have near identical melting temperatures.
-* This temperature in degrees Celsius should be consistent with the temperature of your annealing step in assembly.
+* Temperature (C) - this temperature in degrees Celsius should be consistent with the temperature of your annealing step in assembly.
-* Additionally there is an option to upload a custom cuts file that allows you to specify specific cut positions for each sequence, where a cut position is defined as either the 3p end or the 5p end of an oligo.
+* Input Custom Cuts File - additionally there is an option to upload a custom cuts file that allows you to specify specific cut positions for each sequence, where a cut position is defined as either the 3p end or the 5p end of an oligo.
 This can be useful for ensuring that a oligos can split, or combine, some known complex region.
 The format of the custom cuts file can be seen in the example link where each line corresponds to a sequence id in the set of fasta files.
 Only the sequences you wish to specify custom cuts for need to be included here.

 #### Gapped Design